SENPAI-Molecular-Dynamics/SENPAI/README.md

 ## Example use

-`./senpai.bin --in examples/DES.mol --out render.xyz`
+`./senpai.bin --in examples/DES.mol --solvent examples/water.mol --out render.xyz`

-This will tell SENPAI to simulate the contents of `examples/DES.mol` at STP for one nanosecond using a one femtosecond timestep.
+This will tell SENPAI to simulate the contents of `examples/DES.mol` in STP water for one nanosecond using a one femtosecond timestep.
 The rendered simulation will be saved in `render.xyz` for further analysis.

-`./senpai.bin --in examples/water.mol --out water_render.xyz --copy 5000 --reduce_potential 100 --temp 300`
+`./senpai.bin --in examples/water.mol examples/void.mol --out water_render.xyz --copy 5000 --reduce_potential 100 --temp 300`

 This will have SENPAI load 1000 water molecules from `examples/water.mol`, arrange them so that the total potential energy is lower than 100 pJ, and finally simulate the system at 300 Kelvin for 1 ns, saving the render in `water_render.xyz`.